ASC 842 Embedded Lease Assessment Template for Lessees

 But under the new ASC 842 standard, the definition of a lease has shifted to more of a control model, one very similar to what we saw as companies transitioned to the new revenue recognition standard in ASC 606.

 Obviously, the concept of control is becoming far more prevalent across the different standards as the FASB (Financial Accounting Standards Board) continues its updates.
-With ASC 842, an arrangement contains a lease if the customer has the right to control an identified asset and obtain substantially all the benefits from using that asset throughout the period of use.
+With ASC 842, you have a lease arrangement if the customer has the right to control an identified asset and obtain substantially all the benefits from using that asset throughout the period of use.

 What Types of Contracts Might Contain Embedded Leases?